kiytang/epicodus/README.md

 ```

 Note:
-In the above code, I have made the images both responsice-firendly via the `img-responsive` class and have also styled the image using both the `img-circle` and `img-thumbnail` class.
+In the above code, I have made the images both responsive-firendly via the `img-responsive` class and have also styled the image using both the `img-circle` and `img-thumbnail` class.

 ###Day 51